lf-edge/ekuiper/docs/en_US/concepts/sources/overview.md

 When define a source stream or table, it actually creates the logical definition instead of a physical running data input.
 The logical definition can then be used in rule's SQL in the `from` clause.
 The source only starts to run when any of the rules refer to it has started.

-By default, if multiple rules refer to the same source.
-Each rule will have its own, standalone source instance from other rules so that the rules are total separated.
-To boost performance when users want to process the same data across multiple rules, they can define the source as shared.
+By default, if multiple rules refer to the same source, each rule will have its own, standalone source instance from other rules so that the rules are total separated.
+To boost performance when users want to process the same data across multiple rules, they can define the source as [shared](../../sqls/streams.md#share-source-instance-across-rules).
 Then the rules refer to the same shared source will share the same running source instance.

 ## Decode